jonasmcferreira/adventures/docs/index.md

-# Welcome to my Adventures!
+# Welcome to my Adventures

 This site is where I'll be sharing my novel based on my role-playing sessions.
 Join me on a journey through a dangerous world where we'll encounter all manner of creatures and obstacles.